mshahidrasheed/customMessageBox/README.md

-# messagebox Custom Classes / Forms
+# Custom Message Box, Custom Design

 # Step 1:
 * Clone this project and load into Visual Studio